itsumura-h/nim-basolato/README.md

 ## Introduction
-Basolato extends [Jester](), an awesome Sinatra-like framework for Nim, while also adding features for full-stack development.
+Basolato extends [asynchttpserver](https://nim-lang.org/docs/asynchttpserver.html), an implements a high performance asynchronous HTTP server in Nim std library, while also adding features for full-stack development.
 It was also heavily inspired by other frameworks:

 |Language|Framework|
 |---|---|